suppercoin/metamask-docs/docs/guide/create-dapp.md

 };
 ```

 GREAT!
-Now if our end user doesn't have the MetaMask Extension they can install it.
+Now if our end user doesn't have the SUPPERCOINMOON Extension they can install it.
 When they refresh the page the ethereum window object will be there and we can get on to connecting their MetaMask wallet to our Dapp!

 ### MetaMask "Installed" Dapp Flow